 She now participates in High Expectations for middle-school students.
 HEAF provides academic support and preps students for the Specialized High School Acceptance Test, a requirement to enter Stuyvesant, Bronx Science, and Gotham’s other elite public high schools.

-Veronique will be challenged before long by HEAF’s College Quest, which prepares students for the Scholastic Aptitude Test, provides university tours and offers financial-aid counseling.
+Salmon will be challenged before long by HEAF’s College Quest, which prepares students for the Scholastic Aptitude Test, provides university tours and offers financial-aid counseling.

 HEAF does not stop there.